HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Debug Subsystem

-// essentially a trap
+// essentially a debug trap

-// support for sigle stepping ?
+// support for single stepping ?

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->